clemenko/dc18_supply_chain/readme.md

 1. Navigate to DTR --> `Repostories` --> `ci/dc18_build` --> `Images`.

-	Do worry if you see images in a `Scanning...` or `Pending` state.
+	Don't worry if you see images in a `Scanning...` or `Pending` state.
 Please click to another tab and click back.
+If this is a large image or the first time any of the layers have been scanned it can take some time.

     ![](img/image_list.jpg)